-Liverpool’s stunning waterfront and amazing architecture often attracts the eye of location scouts for the biggest blockbusting movies and has done so for over three decades.
-Take a look at the biggest movies filmed in Liverpool using the striking city streets and buildings as their backdrop.
+Liverpool’s stunning waterfront and amazing architecture often attracts the eye of location scouts for the biggest blockbusting movies and has done so for over three decades!
+To celebrate this, we take a look back at the biggest movies filmed in Liverpool, using the striking city streets and buildings as their cinematic backdrop.

 A gripping film from 1981 that depicts the struggles of two men competing in the 1924 Olympics as runners.

 Filming was shot all over the UK and plenty of recognisable areas of Liverpool and the Wirral.